Small Heath: World War II

 The creation of the Home Guard (initially as the Local Defence Volunteers) following Anthony Eden's broadcast appeal to the Nation on Tuesday 14 May 1940 also created further demand for arms production to equip this new force.
 BSA, as the only rifle producer in Britain, had to step up to the mark and the workforce voluntarily went onto a seven-day week.
 Motorcycle production was also stepped up from 500 to 1,000 machines per week which meant a finished machine coming off the production line every 5 minutes.
 The motorcycle department workforce had been left intact in 1939 due to demand which was doubled following Dunkirk.
 At the same time BSA staff were providing lectures and demonstrations on motorcycle riding and maintenance to 250,000 officers and men in all parts of the UK.

 The BSA factory at Small Heath was bombed by the Luftwaffe on 26 August 1940 resulting in one H.E.bomb and a shower of incendiaries hitting the main barrel mill, the only one operating on service rifles in the country, thereby causing the unaffordable loss of 750 machine tools but no loss of life.
 Two further air raids took place on 19 and 22 November 1940.
 The air raid of 19 November did the most damage, causing loss of production and trapping hundreds of workers.
 Two BSA night-shift electricians, Alf Stevens and Alf Goodwin helped rescue their fellow workers.
 Alf Stevens was awarded the George Medal for his selfless acts of bravery in the rescue and Alf Goodwin was awarded the British Empire Medal.
 Workers involved in the works Civil Defence were brought in to help search for and clear bodies to get the plant back into production.
 The net effect of the November raids was to destroy machine shops in the four-storey 1915 building, the original 1863 gunsmiths' building and nearby buildings, 1,600 machine tools, kill 53 employees and another 50+ local residents, injured 89 (30 of them seriously), and halted rifle production for three months.
 The Government Ministry of Supply and BSA immediately began a process of production dispersal throughout Britain, through the shadow factory scheme.

+Tornadoes

+Small Heath was severely impacted by a strong tornado on 14 June 1931, severely damaging several buildings, and uprooting all trees in Small Heath Park.

+The area was affected again by the 2005 Birmingham Tornado.
+The area suffered severe damage along Coventry Road near Morrison’s, before passing just east of St Andrews.